 Special education assistants can work full-time or part-time, most often during school hours or right after school.

 Special Education Assistant Duties and Responsibilities

 As it was mentioned earlier, special education assistants are the key helpers in the life of the individual with special needs.
-Whether they provide assistance to teachers and educators or work directly with students and their families, their main duty is to ensure that each student is making significant progress in their education and is learning the necessary social, emotional and behavioural skills.
+Whether they provide assistance to teachers and educators or work directly with students and their families, their main duty is to ensure that each student is making significant progress in their education and is learning the necessary social, emotional and behavioral skills.

 Typical duties and tasks for special education assistants will vary depending on each student’s individual needs.
 Some of the special education assistant duties may include:

 - Supervising students during indoor and outdoor activities;

 - Providing necessary assistance through behavioural modifications and/or learning aid during and in-between lessons;

 - Preparing special educational and/or therapeutic programs for students;